Movement Research: History

 In the Spring of 1984, Movement Research moved into Ethnic Folk Arts Center at 179 Varick Street in exchange for managing the bookings of EFAC’s studio.
 The organization received free use of the office space and the studio for its own programming, making it MR's first permanent home.
-During this period the organization was also using other spaces across the city such as St. Marks Church and The Triplex.
+During this period the organization was also using other spaces across the city such as St. Mark's Church and The Triplex.
 That same year, a new program was introduced called The Presenting Series, which involved weekly performances of finished choreographies.

 Under Administrative Director Richard Elovich, Movement Research sought to adjust its role in accordance to the political climate, which was deeply influenced by the ongoing AIDS crisis and its effect on the dance community.
 In 1989, the Artist-In-Residence program was launched, providing resources such as rehearsal space and performance opportunities to dancers and choreographers.
 The duo DANCENOISE (Lucy Sexton and Annie Iobst), Lauri Nagel, Lisa Nelson, and Susan Rethorst were the first Artists-in-Residence at Movement Research.
 One program designed in response to the AIDS epidemic was Move-to-Heal, initiated in 1991 by choreographer Jaime Ortega, which offered movement classes to those with AIDS and their support networks, held at the Judson Church.

 That same year, Movement Research was evicted from their residency at Ethnic Folk Arts Center and replaced with a night club.
 In search of a new space, Elovich opened a conversation with the director of Judson Memorial Church, initiating one of their most well known and ongoing performance series titled Movement Research at the Judson Church which was intended to showcase works in progress, a series which still persists today.